-(2) On April 10, 1996, Paresco, Inc., Liberty View Plus Fund and Liberty View Fund LLC (the "Purchasers") each purchased a mandatorily convertible note from the Company in the principal amounts of \$850,000, \$100,000 and \$50,000, respectively with a maturity of April 9, 1999 (the "Notes").
-The principal amount of the Notes (or portions thereof is convertible beginning April 10, 1997, and the remaining principal amount of the Notes will be automatically converted (if not converted in full before then) on April 9, 1999.
-When converted at the noteholders election, the principal amount being converted will convert at a 25% discount from the 10-day average of the closing prices for the Company's Common Stock preceding the conversion date, subject to a minimum conversion price of \$1.00.
+On July 31, 1996, Cameron Capital, Ltd. ("Cameron") (1)purchased a mandatorily convertible note from the Company in the principal amount of \$5,000,000 with a maturity of July 31, 1999 "Note").
+The principal amount of the Note (or portions (the thereof in minimum amounts of \$100,000) became convertible on January 31, 1997, and the remaining principal amount of the Note will be automatically converted (if not converted in full before then) on July 31, 1999.
+The conversion rate is not fixed.
+Rather, when converted, the principal amount being converted will convert at a discount from the 10-day average of the closing bid prices for the Company's Common Stock preceding the conversion date, ranging from 15% on January 31, 1997 to 25% on July 31, 1997 and The Note further provides that thereafter. the maximum permissible conversion price of the Note is \$8.00 per share and prohibits Cameron from converting principal amounts of the Note into Common Stock if such conversion would result in Cameron at any one time more than 5.0% of the Company's ownina outstanding shares of Common Stock.